 - Materials and Bio-ink play a critical role in the final product.

-With a copy of the patient’s disease in hand, the surgeon can more effectively strategize surgical approach, and even practice on the 3D-printed model, reducing intra-operative decision making and complications.
+With a patient-specific 3D model in hand, the surgeon can more effectively strategize the surgical approach, and even practice on the 3D-printed model, reducing intra-operative decision-making and complications.
 This is especially important for high-stake, complex procedures, where the tumor involves critical structures, such as important vessels and nerves.
 It is foreseeable that three-dimensional printing will be more widely incorporated into virtual surgical planning in less complex surgeries as the technologies are more affordable and user-friendly.

-A key treatment option in cancer patients is radiation therapy.
 Patient-specific 3D-printed simulation models can potentially reduce the side effects of radiation therapy, preserving the function of normal tissue adjacent to the tumor.
 There are already quite a lot of innovations in creating patient-specific brachytherapy for a variety of cancers, and we have several Expert Corner blogs on this subject:

 In Sun Tzu’s famous “The Art of War”, he wrote “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.”